Etale and crystalline companions, II: Introduction

 \subsection{Uniformity, fibrations, and crystalline companions}

 We now arrive at the methods of the present paper.
+Before proceeding, we point out that \S 1--3 consist entirely of background material (as does \S 4 for the most part, with the notable exception of \S\ref{subsec:restriction to divisors}); we thus jump ahead to \S\ref{sec:uniformities} for this part of the discussion.

 At a superficial level, the basic strategy is the same as in Drinfeld's work.
 Given an \'etale coefficient object on $X$, the Langlands correspondence implies the existence of a crystalline companion for the restriction to any curve contained in $X$.
-In order to construct a crystalline companion on $X$ itself, we construct a coherent sequence of mod-$p^n$ truncations whose inverse limit gives rise to the companion.
-These truncations are constructed by building an analyzing a moduli space (in the category of algebraic stacks) parametrizing all possible truncated coefficient objects, in which one has points arising from the companions on curves; the presence of many such points forces the moduli space to be large enough to give rise to an object over all of $X$.
+In order to construct a crystalline companion on $X$ itself, we will construct a coherent sequence of mod-$p^n$ truncations whose inverse limit gives rise to the companion.
+This will require building and analyzing a moduli stack parametrizing all possible truncated coefficient objects; the presence of many points arising from companions on curves forces the moduli space to be large enough to give rise to an object over all of $X$.

-In order to further this analogy, we need some uniformity properties on companions on curves in order to obtain a useful finiteness property of the moduli spaces of truncations.
-In both the \'etale and crystalline cases, one key input is the fact that after passing to a suitable covering of $X$, one can eliminate all wild ramification; in the crystalline case, this requires the semistable reduction theorem for overconvergent $F$-isocrystals \cite{kedlaya-semi1, kedlaya-semi2, kedlaya-semi3, kedlaya-semi4}.
+In order to further this analogy, we need some uniformity properties on companions on curves in order to obtain a finiteness property for the moduli spaces of truncations.
 In the \'etale case, the necessary uniformity assertion is a consequence of properties of tame \'etale fundamental groups.
-In the crystalline case, we instead use Harder--Narasimhan polygons together with a recent result of Tsuzuki \cite{tsuzuki-minimal} and D'Addezio \cite{daddezio} which allows overconvergent $F$-isocrystals to be reconstructed from the first steps of their (convergent) slope filtrations.
+In the crystalline case, we instead make a careful analysis in \S\ref{sec:uniformities} of the Harder--Narasimhan polygons of the underlying vector bundles of tame overconvergent $F$-isocrystals on curves.